Healing Grief: Natrum Muriaticum

-My favourite way is to steam fresh nettles and eat them daily.
+My favourite way to enjoy fresh nettles is to steam them and eat them daily.
 Cut the top third of the plant, stem and all, into a gathering basket and place in your steamer once you get home.
-Steam / sauté them for about 5 minutes.
-The sting goes away after about that length of time.
-Use them every which way you use spinach.
+Steam or sauté them for about 5 minutes to deactivate the sting, and enjoy them in any dish where you would use spinach.

-I also grind it finely and had a scoop to soups, smoothies or stews to up the nutritional content.
+I also grind it finely and add a scoop to soups, smoothies or stews to up the nutritional content.

 I love to make soups with nettle.
-Instead of broccoli or spinach soup – use nettles.
-One of my all-time favourites is mushroom – nettle soup.
+Instead of broccoli or spinach soup, use nettles!
+One of my all-time favourites is mushroom and nettle soup.
 It’s very basic: onions, garlic, brown mushrooms, broth, and nettles.
-I find blending the soups once they are done makes for a deeper flavour.
+I find blending the soups into a bisque once they are cooked adds a depth of flavour.
 Soooo good!
 Using nettle in soups means it’s easy to freeze large batches and have this nourishing herb through the seasons.

-Juice nettles: If you have the kind of juicer that can juice wheatgrass, then juice nettles.
+If you have the kind of juicer that can juice wheatgrass, then you can also juice nettles.
 I store the juice in ice cube trays.
-Then I add a cube to water when it’s not nettle season (summer & winter) when I crave the deep green to sink into my cells – when I’m exhausted, drained, or anemic.
+Then I add a cube to water when it’s not nettle season (summer & winter) when I crave the deep green to sink into my cells.
+I crave this remedy when I’m exhausted, drained, or anemic.

-Infusion with the dried herb – dry your own nettles (or you can buy them from quality herb shops) and prepare a medicinal infusion.
-Many herbalists view teas as basically flavoured beverages and find them not very medicinal (though they can be slightly depending on the quality of the herbs) but an infusion is a very strong therapeutic brew.
-Prepare a nettle infusion by weighing out 25g of dried nettle and place the herb in 500ml of boiled water.
-Steep for 1 hour or even over night.
-Strain and enjoy your vitamin – mineral drink!
+Harvest and dry your own nettles, or buy them from a quality herb shop, and prepare a medicinal infusion.
+Many herbalists view teas as flavoured beverages and assert they are not very medicinal.
+However, a strong infusion can have powerful therapeutic action.
+To make a medicinal nettle infusion, weigh out 25g of dried nettle, and place the herb into 500ml of boiled water.
+Steep for 1 hour or even overnight.
+Strain and enjoy your vitaminand mineral drink!

-Tincture – You can make your own nettle tincture by blending the fresh leaves or ripening seeds with 95% alcohol at a 1:5 ratio.
-However, my preference is to use nettle as explained above – as food or water extracts (infusions).
+You can make your own nettle tincture by blending the fresh leaves or ripening seeds with 75% alcohol at a 1:5 ratio.
+While tincture can be wonderful, my preference is to use nettle as explained above – as food or water extracts (infusions).

-Syrup – There are countless recipes for Iron Syrups out there that include nettle as a primary ingredient.
-Check out this recipe here.
+There are countless recipes for Iron Syrups out there that include nettle as a primary ingredient.
+Check out this recipe.
 A basic syrup is essentially a strong infusion or decoction of a herb, with a sweetener added for flavour and preservation.